vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 The <em>coarse-ranking</em> <a href="https://docs.vespa.ai/en/ranking.html">ranking</a>
 profile ranks documents by the <a href="https://docs.vespa.ai/en/reference/rank-features.html#closeness(dimension,name)">
 closeness rank feature</a> which in our case is the inverse hamming distance.
-By default, Vespa sorts documents by descending relevancy score.
-, hence the `closeness(field,name)` rank feature uses `1/(1 + distance())` as the relevance score.
+By default, Vespa sorts documents by descending relevancy score, hence the `closeness(field,name)` rank feature uses `1/(1 + distance())` as the relevance score.

 The observant reader might have noticed the <a href="https://docs.vespa.ai/en/performance/sizing-search.html#num-threads-per-search">